samboy/small-C-programs/README.md

 # entropy

 Generate 160 bits of entropy as 32 ASCII bytes.
-Use -DMINGW when compiling as a native Windows binay
+Use -DMINGW when compiling as a native Windows binary via MinGW

 # Makefile